mozilla/pkipolicy/rootstore/policy.md

 happened by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document.

+Effective for versions dated after 30-September, 2019, CPs and CPSes MUST be structured according to RFC 3647 and MUST:
+*   Include at least every section and subsection defined in RFC 3647; and,
+*   Only use the words "No Stipulation" to mean that the particular document imposes no requirements related to that section; and,
+*   Contain no sections that are blank and have no subsections.

 ## 4. Common CA Database ##

 Mozilla manages its root program using the Common CA Database (CCADB).
 CAs with